frctl/fractalite/README.md

 # Fractalite

-> A prototype to help explore development ideas for the next version of [Fractal](https://fractal.build).
+A prototype to help explore development ideas for the next version of [Fractal](https://fractal.build).

 [Features & Status](#features) | [Demo](#demo)  | [Documentation](#docs)

-Development work on a potential Fractal v2 release was halted a while ago after it became clear that it incorporated too many conceptual changes from v1 and the codebase had become too large and unwieldy.
+> Development work on a potential Fractal v2 release was halted a while ago after it became clear that it incorporated too many conceptual changes from v1 and the codebase had become too large and unwieldy.
+>

-This prototype has been create to explore a middle ground, (hopefully) incorporating many of the v2 improvements into a package that is conceptually much closer to the current fractal v1.x release.
+> This prototype has been create to explore a middle ground, (hopefully) incorporating many of the v2 improvements into a package that is conceptually much closer to the current fractal v1.x release.

 ### 📣 We need your feedback! 📣

 The aim of this prototype is to provide the ground work for the next version of Fractal.
 It's very much a work in progress and we'd love to get **as much input from the community as possible** to help shape that process.

-Please let us know your thoughts on this prototype by [opening a new issue using the 'Feedback' issue template](https://github.com/frctl/fractalite/issues/new?assignees=allmarkedup&labels=Feedback&template=feedback.md&title=Feedback+) or by jumping into the [Fractal slack channel](http://slack.fractal.build) to discuss.
+**Please let us know your thoughts** by [opening a new issue using the 'Feedback' issue template](https://github.com/frctl/fractalite/issues/new?assignees=allmarkedup&labels=Feedback&template=feedback.md&title=Feedback+) or by jumping into the `#fractalite` channel in the [Fractal community Slack](http://slack.fractal.build) to discuss.
 Feel free to message `@mark` with any questions you might have!

 ---